Qumulo/docs/rest-api-guide/replication/v2_replication_target-relationships_id_authorize.md

 category: /Replication
 methods:
   post:
+    summary: Authorize the specified replication relationship, establishing this cluster as the target of replication.
     parameters:
+    - name: id
-    - description: Relationship identifier
+      description: Relationship identifier
-      name: id
       required: true
+    - name: allow-non-empty-directory
-    - description: Specifies whether the replication relationship may be authorized when the target directory is not empty.
+      description: Specifies whether the replication relationship may be authorized when the target directory is not empty.
 If set to true, existing data in the target directory that does not match the source directory will be overwritten or deleted.
 Defaults to false if not specified.
-      name: allow-non-empty-directory
       required: false
+    - name: allow-fs-path-create
-    - description: Specifies whether the target directory may be created with inherited permissions if the directory does not already exist.
+      description: Specifies whether the target directory may be created with inherited permissions if the directory does not already exist.
 Defaults to false if not specified.
-      name: allow-fs-path-create
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_target_relationship_status\",\n  \"type\"\
         : \"object\",\n  \"properties\": {\n    \"id\": {\n      \"description\":\